zahin-muhaimeen/Tic-Tac-Toe/README.md

 ## What's New

-1. Added a scuff ai to the game.
-All it can do now is try to prevent me from winning.
-It wont try to win itself at the moment.
+1. Improved the scuffed ai, by adding offense to it.
+So it can finally win!
+2. Remade a bit of the code for the ai to match the `checking` function.

 ---